AvyVy/DellInspiron5567-Hackintosh/README.md

 Optional SSDT's I put in download, I used several of them

-In downlaod I put kexts are I using too

 I upload some screenshots, soon more :3

 For any more questions contact me on discord AngVy#9261